🎯 MCP Feedback Collector

 **Timeout Configuration**:

-- Timeout is uniformly configured via the environment variable `MCP_DIALOG_TIMEOUT`
+- The timeout is configured uniformly through the environment variable `MCP_DIALOG_TIMEOUT`

 - Valid range: 10-60000 seconds

-- Launch web interface to display work reports
+- Start the web interface to display the work report

 - Collect user text and image feedback